MykolaKud/Brazilian_E-com_Analytics_project/README.md

 ## Tools Used
 - **DBeaver** (for database connection and SQL queries)

+## Timeline
+Developed from February 2025 to March 2025.

 ## Results & Recommendations
 - Each analysis provides meaningful insights into the dataset.
 - Business recommendations are based on observed trends and key performance indicators.